 Passive operations play a primary role in commercial banks in relation to active ones.
 It is at their expense that funds are raised for further investment activities of banks.

-At the same time, one cannot but say that such a source of formation of banking resources as deposits has some disadvantages.
-We are talking about the significant material and monetary costs of the bank when attracting funds to deposits, the limited availability of funds within a particular region.
-In addition, the mobilization of funds for deposits depends to a large extent on the clients, and not on the bank itself.
-Therefore, the competition between banks in the market of credit resources forces them to take measures to develop services that help attract deposits.
+At the same time, one cannot help but say that such a source of formation of banking resources as deposits also has some disadvantages.
+We are talking about significant material and monetary costs for the bank when attracting funds on deposits, and the limited availability of funds within a particular region.
+In addition, the mobilization of funds for deposits depends largely on clients, and not on the bank itself.
+Therefore, competition between banks in the credit market forces them to take measures to develop services that help attract deposits.
 For these purposes, it is important for commercial banks to develop a deposit policy strategy based on their goals and objectives.
 Strengthening the deposit base is very important for banks.
-By increasing the total volume of deposits and expanding the circle of depositors of legal entities and individuals, it is possible to improve the organization of deposit operations and the system to stimulate the attraction of deposits.
+By increasing the total volume of deposits and expanding the circle of depositors of legal entities and individuals, it is possible to improve the organization of deposit operations and the system of incentives for attracting deposits.

 To strengthen the deposit base and expand the resource potential, the bank is offered: